RESEARCH STARTER

 Today, while some tribes are exploring economic development through initiatives like gaming, employment opportunities remain limited, particularly on reservations where unemployment rates can be extremely high.
 The labor force participation of American Indians is generally lower than that of the broader population, with many employed in low-wage, seasonal, or part-time positions.
 Ongoing efforts for economic revitalization and education improvements are essential for enhancing employment among American Indians.

-Significance: Traditional means of making a living radically changed for Native Americans after contact with Europeans.
+• SIGNIFICANCE: Traditional means of making a living radically changed for Native Americans after contact with Europeans.

-In the pre-contact period, prior to the arrival of Europeans in North America, Indians had extensive trading networks throughout Canada, the United States, and Central and South America.
+In the pre-contact period, prior to the arrival of Europeans in North America, American Indians had extensive trading networks throughout Canada, the United States, and Central and South America.
 Agricultural goods, manufactured items such as jewelry, pottery, and tanned hides, and natural resources such as seashells were bartered or sold.

 Traditional Labor